March 10, 2023

 Visiting an academic classroom is a great way to experience what it might be like as a student.
 They can also see if they like the professors and fit in with the school’s overall culture.

-Engaging with admissions can also be a chance to ask about other forms of financial aid.
+Engaging with the admissions office and financial aid department can also be a chance to ask about other forms of financial aid.

 Many colleges do not expect a final decision until May 1st, so students have time to make up their minds.
 Once a student decides not to attend a school, they should let the college know as soon as possible.
 Not only is this common courtesy, but it also frees up a spot for a student on a waiting list that is hoping for a confirmation.

 These are just a few of the options that students find useful.
-If you need help thinking through them or any other issue, you can set up a meeting with us at www.class101.com/clevelandohsoutheast.
+If you need help thinking through them or any other issue, you can always set up a meeting with your closest location.

-We are always available and ready to make the process as stress-free as possible.
+We are always available and ready to make college planning simple.

 November 30, 2023